INGROWN HAIR AFTER WAXING

 General recommendations on how to get rid of ingrown hair:

 1. First of all, make the right choice on the hair removal method and specialist.
 If you have too many red spots, irritation or even bleeding the right after hair removal procedure, then maybe the current method or specialist is not the best choice for you.
 Skin without hairs the right after hair removal session is not an indicator of the well-done epilation yet.
-Take your time and count how many days past after the last epilation procedure to the day when hairs started to resurface.
-If your hair removal been done well, then you should NOT get sharp black hairs growing through the skin just a one week after epilation, instead, hairs should start to resurface approximately 3 weeks after and they must be soft and have brighter compare to original color tone.
+Take your time and count how many days passed after the last epilation procedure to the day when hairs started to resurface.
+If your hair removal been done well, then you should NOT get sharp black hairs growing through the skin just one week after epilation or so.
+Instead, hairs should start to resurface approximately 3 weeks after, and they must be soft and have to become brighter.

-3. Keep your skin moisturized.
-But bear in mind, that you can apply skin care remedy only 3 days after hair removal session.
+3. Keep your skin moisturized, but apply skincare remedy only 3 days after hair removal session.
 Creams and moisturizers applied following waxing is a sure-fire way to clog up hair follicles.
 The idea is to keep the path of re-growth clear and open.
 Try to keep an even balance of natural oils and just listen to your skin.
-At the moment I'm writing this article I still didn't find a skin moisturizer which will 100% satisfy my requirements, so I still use aloe and tonics.
+Be careful with moisturizing creams, most of them just create an effect of moisturization by creating a thin layer which prevents moisture to come out.
+Such kind of creams may clog the skin and cause problems.
+Often lotions and body toners give a better effect but require more frequent application.

 4. Stay loose (at least when you are at home) and use underwear made from natural materials.
 Wearing tight clothing that presses up against the newly waxed skin can cause ingrown hairs.
 First, the tight material can cause initial irritation.
 Then in the weeks following, the restrictiveness of the clothing can cause the hair to grow back into the skin.
 The area needs the opportunity to breathe.
 Cotton and other natural fabrics can help if you are prone to ingrown hairs.

 5. Exfoliation matter.
-Please don't neglect such important aftercare procedure as exfoliation.
-It is also important to make it right.
-I recommend doing exfoliation 2 times a week since day 4 after your sugaring session.
-For the best result do exfoliation after several minutes of hot shower, when pores of the skin are open.
+Please don't neglect such an important aftercare procedure as exfoliation, especially if your skin is dry.
+I would recommend doing exfoliation 2 times a week since day 4 after your sugaring session.
+For the best result do exfoliation after several minutes of a hot shower, when pores of the skin are open.
 If you have no exfoliation remedy at this moment - not a problem.
-Just take a handful of ground coffee, apply on to the skin and make light massage rounded movements all around epilated zones.
-Skin exfoliation with a shower sponge should be avoided.
-Scrubbing your skin when you have pimples in the hair removal zone will only make them worse.
-Exfoliation is the main remedy which helps to prevent ingrown hairs issue, but it is also an important general skincare procedure and your skin will love it
+Just take a handful of ground coffee, apply on to the skin, and make light massage rounded movements all around epilated zones.
+But please don't scrub pimples if you have ones.
+Exfoliation is a good remedy keeping your skin "ingrowns-free"

 6. Keep Clean but take a step up from regular soap or shower gels which overdry your skin.